How to Meal Prep for Beginners

 Lime and lemon juice can give the smoothie some zest.

-Ginger, nutmeg, cinnamon powder, psyllium husk, linseed, chia seeds, turmeric and protein powder can add different texture, taste and properties.
+Ginger, nutmeg, cinnamon powder, psyllium husk, linseed, chia seeds, turmeric, and protein powder can add different textures, tastes, and properties.

-If you eat more calories than your body needs, than you will put on weight.
+If you eat more calories than your body needs, then you will put on weight.

-If you eat less calories, or burn more than your body needs, you will lose weight.
+If you eat fewer calories or burn more than your body needs, you will lose weight.

-You can control the portion size and type of ingredients that go in the meal.
+You can control the portion size and type of ingredients that go into the meal.
 (Total calories.)

 The wrong way to meal prep: